french-listening-comprehension

 Practice pronouncing unfamiliar words and phrases on your own

 When you encounter particularly difficult words or phrases, take a note and say them out loud at home.
-Specifically note why it’s difficult for you: Is it the accent, the grammar, the usage?
+Specifically note why it’s difficult for you: is it the accent, the grammar or the usage?

 Once you feel comfortable with it, go back to your language partner or use it in a conversation with a friend.
-Then you’ll find that you’ve nailed it and will understand it clearly when other people use it.
+You’ll find that you’ve nailed it and will understand it clearly when other people use it.

 2. Watch movies with French subtitles

-Watching dubbed and subtitled movies is a great way to connect the words you hear to the written word that you have already learned.
-Especially when you’re starting the process of improving your listening, it’s hard to even grasp what the characters might be saying, leaving only the visual as a clue.
+Watching dubbed and subtitled movies is a great way to connect the words you hear to the written words you’ve already learned.
+When you’re trying to improve your listening, it’s hard to even grasp what the characters might be saying, leaving only the visual as a clue.

 To avoid struggling through a 2-hour film and feeling frustrated at the end, turn on the French subtitles.
 If you don’t feel comfortable reading that quickly in French, try this process to work up to it: